 - Slip and Fall Accidents.
 Slip and fall accidents can happen anywhere.
 A homeowner may neglect to clear their walkway of ice and snow, or a restaurant employee could neglect to clean up a spill.

 - Dog Bites.
 Dog owners have a responsibility to ensure their animals do not harm anyone.
 Serious bites can lead to infection, scarring, or disfigurement.

 - Toxic Exposure.
 Exposure to lead paint or asbestos can lead to detrimental illnesses.

 - Fires.
 Improper wiring can quickly lead to a fire.
-A person is more likely to be injured if there are a lack of emergency exists or no working fire extinguishers.
+A person is more likely to be injured if there is a lack of emergency exits or no working fire extinguishers.

 - Elevator or Escalator Accidents.
 If not maintained properly, an elevator or escalator accident could occur because of faulty doors, falling ceiling panels, missing step panels, or faulty side rails.